Geometric phases in astigmatic optical modes of arbitrary order: Introduction

 \section{Introduction}

-In the twenty five years that have passed since Berry published his landmark paper \cite{Berry84}, the geometric phase has turned out to be a very unifying concept in physics.
+In the twenty-five years that have passed since Berry published his landmark paper \cite{Berry84}, the geometric phase has turned out to be a very unifying concept in physics.
 Various phase shifts and rotation angles both in classical and quantum physics have been proven to originate from the geometry of the underlying parameter space.
 One of the first examples was given by Pancharatnam \cite{Pancharatnam56} who discovered that the phase shift due to a cyclic transformation of the polarization of an optical field is equal to half the enclosed area on the Poincar\'e sphere for polarization states.
 Other optical examples of geometric phases are the phase shift that arises from the variation of the direction of the wave vector of an optical field through a fiber \cite{Tomita86} and the phase that is associated with the cyclic manipulation of a squeezed state of light \cite{Chiao88}.
 The Gouy phase shift, which is due to the variation of the beam parameters (the beam width and the radius of curvature of the wave front) of a Gaussian optical beam, can also be interpreted geometrically \cite{Simon93}.

 In analogy with the geometric phase for polarization (or spin) states of light, van Enk has proposed a geometric phase that arises from cyclic mode transformations of paraxial optical beams carrying orbital angular momentum \cite{Enk93}.
-The special case of isotropic first-order modes is equivalent to the polarization case \cite{Padgett99} and, as was experimentally demonstrated by Galvez et. al., the geometric phase shift acquired by a first-order mode that is transformed along a closed trajectory on the corresponding Poincar\'e sphere also equals half the enclosed surface on this sphere \cite{Galvez03}.
-Similar experiments were performed with second-order modes \cite{Galvez05}, in particular to show that exchange of orbital angular momentum is necessary for a non-trivial geometric phase to occur \cite{Tiwari92}.
-However, in the general case of isotropic modes of order $N$, the connection with the geometry of the $N+1$ dimensional mode space is not all obvious.
+The special case of first-order modes is equivalent to the polarization case \cite{Padgett99} and, as was experimentally demonstrated by Galvez et. al., the geometric phase shift acquired by a first-order mode that is transformed along a closed trajectory on the corresponding Poincar\'e sphere also equals half the enclosed surface on this sphere \cite{Galvez03}.
+Similar experiments have been performed with second-order modes \cite{Galvez05}, in particular to show that exchange of orbital angular momentum is necessary for a non-trivial geometric phase to occur.
+However, in the general case of isotropic modes of order $N$, the connection with the geometry of the $N+1$-dimensional mode space is not at all obvious.
+Moreover, although astigmatic lenses are essential for mode conversion \cite{Beijersbergen93}, the geometric interpretation in \cite{Enk93} and \cite{Galvez05} applies only to set-ups where the initial and final modes are non-astigmatic.